RealDeco/VoiceSensor/README.md

-# 🎙️ VoiceSensor & VoiceEar
+# 🎙️ VoiceSensor & VoiceEar & VoiceScreen

 why should a voice assistant device be 1 device when it could be 3? or why should sensors be 3 devices when they could be 1?